Underpin-WP/underpin-plugin-boilerplate/README.md

 			public $id = 'option';
 			public $name = 'Option Value';
-			public $description = 'Uses the value of the database option, if it is set.';
+			public $description = 'Uses the value of the db option, if it is set.';
 			public $priority = 100;